pathoam/solana/bench-exchange/README.md

 | 2 | 1 T AB 2 8  | 2 F AB 3 5 |
 | 3 | 1 T AB 2 10 | 2 F AB 1 5 |

-The Swapper would initiate the following last swap:
+The Matcher would initiate the following last swap:

   - Row 1, To:   Investor 1 trades 2 A token to 12 B tokens
   - Row 1, From: Investor 2 trades 2 A token from 12 B tokens
-  - Swapper takes 4 B tokens as profit
+  - Matcher takes 4 B tokens as profit

 Table becomes: